 If you are investing, you should focus on collecting cards for more well-known players who have proven careers and can also mix in some younger prospects and rookies you believe could end up having hall of fame careers.
 Younger players are riskier investments than proven veterans, but also offer more upside if they have a great career.

 As with all collectibles, the condition of the card is going to be extremely important to collectors.
-This is especially true of vintage football cards.
+This is especially true of vintage football cards, being that they’re some of the best football cards to collect.

 While a vintage card can fetch a very high price, you'll get more money for it if it's in good condition.
 This means that it is well centered with sharp corners, crisp edges, and the face of the card is clean and without stains, fading, or anything else.

-Grading football cards has become increasingly popular, so much so that the leading grading service, PSA, had to suspend its grading service recently because they got so overwhelmed with shipments.
+Grading football cards has become increasingly popular, so much so that the leading grading service, PSA, had to suspend its grading service recently, because they got so overwhelmed with shipments by those learning how to collect football cards.
 Grading rarer cards of quality players and rookies that are in great condition will usually lead to an increase in the sale price you can get for a particular card.

 The best way to stabilize your collection's value right now is to take good care of it.
+If you use this guide on the best football cards to collect and then neglect them, they can lose value rapidly.
 Try not to leave it exposed to direct sunlight for long lengths of time.
 Make sure that it's somewhere that kids and pets won't be able to damage them.

 Of course, you should make sure that you keep them somewhere that they won't get anything spilled on them and also sleeve and topload your cards to ensure the edges and corners don’t get damaged with time as they get handled.